RomainTT/romaintt.github.io/_posts/2019-04-15-backup-nextcloud.md

 First, user `pi` must not be in `/etc/cron.deny` and must be in `/etc/cron.allow`.

 Then, the crontab must be edited with the command `crontab -e`.
-I am creating a job that will run a custom script every monday at 1 A.M.
+I am creating a job that will run a custom script every Monday at 1 A.M.

 ```
 00 01 * * mon pi do_cloud_backup.sh >> backup_cron.log